Strobesstrobes

 What is penetration testing?

 Penetration testing is a manual, human-led engagement where a tester actively exploits vulnerabilities to demonstrate real impact.
 The tester uses scanners as one input but adds judgment: filtering false positives, finding logic flaws no scanner catches, and chaining a low-severity bug into a critical compromise.
+Take that same Apache finding the scanner flagged.
+The pentester does not trust the banner, they fire the actual payload:

 When do you need each one?